ridgeback yoga rug - No Microfiber

 ridgeback® No Microfiber

-While the function of a non-slipping alternative to the yoga towel that has gripping function, we consciously kept microfiber out the question of possibilities for 2 reasons:
+While designing and developing a non-slipping alternative to the yoga towel that has grip, absorbency and distraction-free qualities – we consciously kept microfiber out the question, for 2 main reasons:

 - It doesn’t work.
 Yes, it’s soft, snuggly, lightweight, and folds up great in your pack on the way to yoga class in all the colors of the pallet.
-Even with the dots, prints, or sleeves, they really don’t function well.
-They slip around (even the ones that say anti-slip), bunch up and twist when you flip your dog, and there really is nothing to help you grip the microfiber.
-You’ll really come to appreciate that after using a ridgeback®.
+Even with the 'grippy' dots, prints, they really don’t function well.
+They slip around (even the ones that say anti-slip), bunch up and twist when you flow or go to flip your dog, and there really is nothing to help you grip, and holds bacteria even through wash to make it stink – because of the synthetic microfiber.
+You’ll really come to appreciate that after using a ridgeback® as we have a 2-ply 100% cotton base that is ultra absorbent, tactile for grip, and doesn't stink and it won't move.

 - Microfiber is not good for the planet.
 Really.
 We all want what’s best for the planet, and I’m certain that anyone reading this (or writing it) isn’t perfect.
 It’s a constant balance of decisions.
-There is a better alternative.
+The better alternative is using natural fibers that our intentionally designed and handwoven with such as the ridgeback® yoga rug.

 Microfiber environmental concerns: